 I am also in the fortunate position of working and networking with many planning experts in this industry.
 One such expert is Roger Brisley from Timber Intent, so I took the opportunity to ask him for his tips on how to get planning permission for a glamping business.

 Update: Recently I also interviewed Roger for my Podcast ‘The Business of Glamping And Unique Holiday Rentals’.
 Please subscribe on iTunes to be notified of future episodes as soon as they are released.

 After 20 years at drawing boards in Architects’ and Engineers’ offices, Roger spent a year studying for an MSc at Hooke Park College, part of the Parnham Trust in Dorset.
 A work placement became a full-time job with a Tensile Fabric Structures manufacturer and in 1996 he set up Timber Intent to design and build eco-friendly tents and canopies.

-Whilst building tensiles he always kept his finger on the pulse of architecture and planning matters, and has been involved in the planning and design of some great structures from great big canopies at The Eden Project to small quirky sheds for Clients around the UK and internationally.
+Whilst building tensile structures he always kept his finger on the pulse of architecture and planning matters, and has been involved in the planning and design of some great structures from great big canopies at The Eden Project to small quirky sheds for Clients around the UK and internationally.

 In his words he says…

 It was an obvious step to include Glamping sites in my Planning portfolio and I have had success across different situations, tricky locations and with different accommodations, although I’m still trying to find the perfect Client who wants both the unique Timber Intent glamping unit and full planning services.

 So let’s take a journey into the complex world of gaining planning consent for a luxury camping business in this conversation between a planning expert and myself.

 Interview With Roger